 Let is understand OOPs Concepts in C#.
-The Object-Oriented Programming is a design approach where we think in terms of real-world objects rather than functions or methods.
+The Object-Oriented Programming (OOPs) in C# is a design approach where we think in terms of real-world objects rather than functions or methods.
 Unlike procedural programming language, here in oops, programs are organized around objects and data rather than action and logic.
 Please have a look at the following diagram to understand this better.

 To address reusability, object-oriented programming provides something called Classes and Objects.
 So, rather than copy-pasting the same code again and again in different places what you can do here is, create a class and make an instance of the class which is called object and reuses them whenever you want.